Cartographica Neerlandica Background for Ortelius Map No. 184

 States: 184.1 only

-Cartographic sources: Franciscus Haræus, a geographer from Antwerp who designed a globe in 1617, and who contributed to the atlas Orbis Antiquis made in 1653 by Georg Hornius from Leyden, which contains maps closely copied from Ortelius' Parergon.
+Cartographic sources: Franciscus Haræus, a geographer from Antwerp who designed a globe in 1617, and who contributed to the atlas Orbis Antiquis made in 1653 by Georg Hornius from Leiden, which contains maps closely copied from Ortelius' Parergon.

 Text